Skip to content

 1019 N. 2nd Street, Stillwater, MN

 Step behind the garden wall at this gem of a studio on Stillwater’s North Hill.
 Artist Joseph Samuelson and his guest artists fill the outdoor space with beautiful pottery, paintings, photography and printmaking.
-Enjoy coffee, treats, and raku firing while viewing the garden and artworks as part of the Four Artists at Terra Incognita.
+Enjoy coffee and treats while viewing the garden and artworks as part of the Artists at Terra Incognita.

 Host: Joseph Samuelson